 The Stack Effect

 Installing intake and exhaust vents allows the process known as the stack effect to assist the movement of air in an attic.
 Heated air is lighter than cold air and increases pressure in the upper parts of an attic while decreasing pressure in the lower parts.
 Heated air rises due to the pressure difference and exits the attic through exhaust vents placed near or at the ridge of the attic.
 Intake vents placed at the eaves, soffit or lower portion of the attic or roof allow air to naturally enter the attic due to the pressure difference.

 Proper installation of intake and exhaust vents is important for creating a flow of air due in part to the wind effect.
 As wind-driven air is pushed against a building’s exterior surface, areas of high and low pressure are created.
 Areas of high pressure force air into the attic through intake vents such as eaves and soffit vents, while areas of low pressure pull air out of exhaust vents, such as a ridge vent.
 Installing intake and exhaust vents at the previous specified locations allows the air to be pushed into the attic as well as pulled out of the attic.

 While installation of intake and exhaust vents is critical to creating a flow of air, it is equally important to create the recommended balance between intake and exhaust.

-The minimum amount of net free area required for ventilation is 1 square foot for every 150 square feet of vented space, as directed by the International Building Code (IBC).
+The minimum amount of net free area required for ventilation is 1 square foot for every 150 square feet of area of the space ventilated, as directed by the International Building Code (IBC).
 Net free area is the actual open area for the passage of air within a vent.
-The IBC permits a reduction of the minimum net free ventilation area to 1/300 of the vented space provided both of the following conditions are met, as quoted from the 2018 International Building Code:
+The IBC permits a reduction of the minimum net free ventilation area to 1/300 of the vented space provided both of the following conditions are met, as quoted from the 2021 International Building Code:

 1. In Climate Zones 6, 7 and 8, a Class I or II vapor retarder is installed on the warm-in-winter side of the ceiling.